wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 ---
-title: Instrumenting Your App for Tracing
+title: Instrumenting Your App for Tracing - Draft2
 keywords: data, distributed tracing
 tags: [tracing]
 sidebar: doc_sidebar
 permalink: tracing_instrumenting_frameworks.html
-summary: Learn how to set up your application to send trace data to Wavefront.
+summary: Learn how to set up your application to send metrics, histograms, and trace data to Wavefront.
 ---

 One of the ways to start the flow of traces into Wavefront is to instrument your application.
 Instrumentation enables you to trace a transaction flow from end to end across multiple distributed services, guided by key metrics from your application.
 By displaying a transaction as a _trace_ that consists of a hierarchy of _spans_, you can pinpoint where the transaction is spending most of its time, and discover where it might be failing.

+When an application consists of multiple microservices, you instrument each microservice separately with one or more Wavefront SDKs.
+You choose these SDKs based on:
+* The frameworks (components) you use in the microservice
+* The kind of data you want to collect (metrics, histograms, trace data, or all 3)
+* Whether you want to collect out-of-the-box metrics, custom metrics, or both

-This page shows you the fast track to producing out-of-the-box metrics and trace data from popular application frameworks.
+This page shows you the fast track to producing out-of-the-box metrics and trace data from the application frameworks you use in your microservices.
 These frameworks are listed [below](#pick-a-language-and-framework-to-instrument), along with links to detailed setup steps.

 <!---
 * For information about instrumenting your application to send custom traces and metrics. _[[Link to SDK page for custom tracing and metrics ]]_